gpadolina/TimeSeries-notes/TimeSeries/09 - DynamicRegressionModels.md

 3. The AICc values of the fitted models are no longer a good guide as to which is the best model for forecasting.
 4. In most cases, the p-values associated with the coefficients will be too small and so some predictor variables will appear to be important when they are not.
 This is known as "spurious regression."

+Minimizing the sum of squared et values avoids these problems.
+Alternatively, maximum likelihood estimation can be used; this will give similar estimates of the coefficients.

+An important consideration when estimating a regression with ARMA erorrs is that all of the variables in the model must first be stationary.
+Thus, we first have to check that yt and all of the predictors appear to be stationary.
+One exception to this is the case where non-stationary variables are co-integrated.
+If there exists a linear combination of the non-stationary yt and the predictors that is stationary, then the estimated coefficients will be consistent.